secretfader/icecast/README.md

 that new formats can be added relatively easily and supports open standards for communication and interaction.

+This version was based off of the 2.3.2 trunk, and includes extra functionality added by Nicholas Young (of Original Machine).
+Extra documentation on these additions is forthcoming.

 Icecast is distributed under the GNU GPL, version 2.
 A copy of this license is included with this software in the COPYING file.